padpadpadpad/nlsLoop/README.md

 ### Overview

 The mainstay of this package is `nlsLoop::nlsLoop()`.
-If you have a dataset where you want to fit the same model over many levels of a factor, you may use `nlme::nlsList()`.
-However, `nlsList()` only allows for one set of starting values so it is possible that not all of the models will converge if the shape of the data, and thus likely parameter values, are very different.
+If you have a dataset where you want to fit the same model over many levels of a factor using non-linear regression, you may use `nlme::nlsList()`.
+However, `nlsList()` only allows for one set of starting values so it is possible that not all of the models will converge if there is large variance in the data or the shape of the relationships are different, and thus the parameter values, are likely to be very different.

-`nlsLoop()` allows for a range of starting values and tries unlimited different starting values to the fit at each level of the factor, picking the best fit for each model using AIC scores.
+`nlsLoop()` allows for a range of starting values, looping through and attempting a fit for thousands of unique combination of starting values at each level of the factor, picking the best fit for each model using AIC scores.

 ### Tutorial

-A more in-depth tutorial and explanation of how to use `nlsLoop()` can be found as a [blog post](https://padpadpadpad.github.io/post/introducing-nlsloop/) or by calling `vignette('nlsLoop)` from within R.
+A more in-depth tutorial and explanation of how to use `nlsLoop()` can be found as a [blog post](https://padpadpadpad.github.io/post/introducing-nlsloop/) or by calling `vignette('nlsLoop')` from within R.

 ### Installation and examples